Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 Waiting for our ‘sundo’/service boat

-Now it takes about 15 minutes to get to the beach entrance.
-The queue is long, but the wait is worth it!
-Nice boat ride to Sabang Beach.
+It took about 15 minutes to get to the beach “entrance”.
+The queue was long, but the wait was worth it!

 Row, row, row your boat..